rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Pre Arrival where a preference will be added.

 1. Fetch Preference.
 To insert the preference, you will need to fetch all preferences which can be attached on the reservation.
 For testing purposes, use the preference group `ROOM FEATURES`.
-Make sure you use for testing purpose  `FBAL` as the environment variable `PreferenceCode`
+Choose one of the preferences in the response to set as the environment variable `PreferenceCode`.  _Note_: The preference code must be configured on the room type chosen - see [Adding Room Types](https://docs.oracle.com/en/industries/hospitality/opera-cloud/25.1/ocsuh/t_rooms_managing_room_types.htm) item `aa`.
-2. Modify Reservation to insert Preference Code `FBAL`
+2. Modify Reservation to insert the Preference Code from step 1
 3. Fetch Reservation.
 Once putReservation is executed, check whether your preference has been attached on the reservation

 ## 11-Create Routing Instruction to Company on Window 2 OPTIONAL

 Posting a routing instruction to existing reservation where `Food` charges goes to the Company which is linked to the reservation.
-Make sure the routing code `FOOD` is directed to window 2.
+Determine which routing code you will use for your environment then ensure it is directed to window 2.

 1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `CompanyRoutingCode`
 2. Create Routing Instructions

 ## 12-Modify Reservation to update Payment Method on Window 2 OPTIONAL

 1. To find the Payment Method use `getPaymentMethod` API.
-For testing purpose use `INV`.
-No Environment variable is defined here.
-Use the value within the payload.
+Use whichever code is configured in your environment for City Ledger or Direct Billing.
+Set this to be the `CompanyPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 2 will be paid by Direct Billing as the Payment Method.
-Kindly note Routing instructions and Payment Method are 2 different APIs at present.
+Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification of the Payment Method was successful on Window 2

 ## 13-Create Routing Instruction to Travel Agent on Window 3 OPTIONAL

 Posting a routing instruction to an existing reservation where Room charges go to the Travel Agent linked to the reservation.
 Make sure the routing is done to window 3.
-Make sure the routing code `BB` is directed to window 3.
+Use whichever code is configured in your environment for City Ledger or Direct Billing and direct it to window 3.

-1. Fetch the routing Codes with `getRoutingCodes` API and set the value `BB` in the Environment Variable  `TravelAgentRoutingCode`
+1. Fetch the routing Codes with `getRoutingCodes` API and set the value corresponding to the routing code for City Ledger or Direct Billing in your environment in the Environment Variable  `TravelAgentRoutingCode`
 2. Create Routing Instructions on Reservation
 3. Check whether Routing Instructions was successful on Window 3

 ## 14-Modify Reservation to update Payment Method on Window 3 OPTIONAL

 1. To find the Payment Method use `getPaymentMethod` API.
-For testing purposes change the request body of step 14a to have `paymentMethod` =  `INV`.
-No Environment variable is defined here.
+Use whichever code in configured in your environment for City Ledger or Direct Billing.
+Set this to be the `TravelAgentPaymentMethod` environment variable.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to the existing Reservation to inform that window 3 will be paid by Direct Billing as the Payment Method.
-Kindly note Routing instructions and Payment Method are 2 different APIs at present.
+Kindly note Routing Instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether the modification  of the Payment Method was successful on Window 3

 ## 15-Convert PAN into Token OPTIONAL

-1. Verify whether OPI cloud is active
+1. Verify whether OPI cloud is active.  *Note* that if you do not have OPI cloud active please skip to step 16a but note that this configuration will not be supported in the future.
 2. Convert Primary Account Number (PAN) into Token issued by Payment Service Providers.
 This is required to updated Window 1 payment method to the payment method which belongs to guest.
 Take any [test Credit Card numbers](https://www.paypalobjects.com/en_AU/vhelp/paypalmanager_help/credit_card_numbers.htm) and insert into the payload within the tag `pan`.

-*Note* that if you do not have OPI cloud active please use step 16a but note that this configuration will not be supported in the future.

 Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.